-And, you can't start the domain name with:
+You can't start the domain name with:

+- root

+- status

+- a hyphen

-- root - status - 3.
-Click Check Availability.
-If your name is already taken, choose a different one. - 4.
-Click Terms and Conditions to review your agreement, then select the checkbox. - 5.
-Click Register Domain. - 6.
-You receive an email when your domain name is ready for testing.
-(It can take from 30 seconds to 24 hours.)
+- 3. Click Check Availability.
+If your name is already taken, choose a different one.

+- 4. Click Terms and Conditions to review your agreement, then select the checkbox.

+- 5. Click Register Domain.

+- 6. You receive an email when your domain name is ready for testing.
+It can take up to 3 minutes.